climech/tfw/README.md

 #### init \<gpg-id\>

 Initializes the program by setting the GPG key.
-Existing entries are re-encrypted using the new key.
+Any existing entries are re-encrypted using the new key.

 ```
 $ tfw init "John Doe"